When are Varicose Veins More Than Just a Cosmetic Concern?

 Varicose veins aren’t always limited to cosmetics, however.
 These failing blood vessels can cause aches, pains, and itchiness in your legs, which may also become tired more easily.
-Whether you’re concerned for your appearance or physical symptoms, contact the Dallas Vein Institute for specialized varicose vein treatment.
+Whether you’re concerned for your appearance or physical symptoms, contact the Texas Vascular Institute for specialized varicose vein treatment.
 Dr. Dev Batra and his team are ready to help you.

 The fight against gravity